-Spigelian Hernia Repair
+Epigastric Hernia Repair

-You will be asked to attend the pre-admission assessment clinic prior to admission to ensure you are fit for surgery, allowing time for the necessary pre-operative tests, which may include blood tests, cardiogram (ECG) and a chest x-ray.
+If you chose to have an operation you will be asked to attend the pre-admission assessment clinic prior to admission to ensure you are fit for surgery, allowing time for the necessary pre-operative tests, which may include blood tests, cardiogram(ECG) and a chest x-ray.

-Some risk factors outlined above could be eliminated or at least lessened.
+Some risk factors could be eliminated or at least lessened.
 This may involve some effort on your part, for example losing weight or stopping smoking.